Moderocky/Autograph/README.md

 If a second argument is provided, the `&link(https://url, content here)` command acts as an anchor `<a>` tag with an `href`.
 The content inside the tag is the second argument of the command.

+### `&ruby`

+The `&ruby(superscript, subscript)` command spreads (miniature) superscript text above regular content.
+This is used for rendering language characters that have superscript modifications.

+Two arguments are required: the text to go over the top, and the regular text to go beneath it.

+The superscript text is block justified (stretched to fit the width of the element).

+**Note**: not all browsers support non-text elements in the superscript.

 ### `&html`